 Similar to aircraft noise, train noise is comprised of a series of single events over time.
 Depending on the location of the receptor and ambient noise levels, these single events may be easily distinguishable from background noise levels.
-This is particularly true, for example, at noise receptors close to elevated rail lines.
-The Federal Transit Administration (FTA - formerly UMTA) uses $L{eq(1)}$ or $L{dn}$ as its principal noise descriptors for mass transit noise, depending on the adjacent land use.
-The Noise Exposure Guidelines (see Section 420 below) for noise assessments require the use of the daily $L{dn}$ for impact assessment.
-Because of these standards, it is recommended that the $L{dn}$ be used in the analysis of train noise.
-However, because the $L{dn}$ descriptor tends to average out high hourly values over 24 hours, it is recommended that the $L{eq(1)}$ descriptors also be used for purposes of impact analysis.
+This is particularly true, for example, at noise receptors close to elevated train lines.
+The Federal Transit Administration (FTA) uses $L{eq(1)}$ or L{dn} as its principal noise descriptors for mass transit noise, depending on the adjacent land use.
+The Noise Exposure Guidelines (see Section 420 below) for noise assessments require the use of the daily L{dn} for impact assessment.
+Because of these standards, it is recommended that the L{dn} be used in the analysis of train noise.
+In some cases, assessing train noise using $L{eq(1)}$ may be necessary, particularly when assessing peak how levels or when determining cumulative effects of several noise sources, i.e. in combination with tehicle, aircraft, and/or industrial process noise.